2025 Gaza Strip aid distribution killings: 16–30 June

 On 20 June, witnesses and medics reported that Israeli tanks and drones fired at thousands of Palestinian aid seekers, of whom 23 were killed and over 100 wounded, near a GHF site in central Gaza, despite GHF's denial and IDF's claim it fired "warning shots" at gathering Palestinians and its admission that one IDF aircraft struck some approaching "suspects".

 According to the Palestinian Civil Defence, eight people were killed by IDF gunfire on 21 June.
 By this time, the total number of people killed at aid sites has risen to 450 and the number wounded to 3,466.

-On 22 June, media outlets in Gaza reported that six people were killed and dozens others were injured by IDF gunfire while waiting for aid.
+On 22 June, media outlets in Gaza reported that six people were killed and dozens of others were injured by IDF gunfire while waiting for aid.

-On 24 June, Palestinian hospitals and witnesses stated that IDF forces and drones open fired on a crowd of hundreds of people waiting for aid, killing at least 40 people.
+On 24 June, Palestinian hospitals and witnesses stated that IDF forces and drones opened fire on a crowd of hundreds of people waiting for aid, killing at least 40 people.
 The total number of aid seekers killed during this period has risen to 516 with over 3,799 having been wounded.

 On 26 June, three people were killed and several others injured by the Israeli army while waiting for aid at the Netzarim Corridor.
-By this time, the death toll has risen to 549, at least 4,066 have been injured and 39 remained missing.
+By this time, the death toll has risen to 549, at least 4,066 have been injured, and 39 remained missing.

 On 27 June, Israeli gunfire killed 10 people as they were waiting for aid at separate sites.
 As of 27 June, at least 613 Palestinians aid seekers were killed, 509 near GHF distribution points, as stated on 4 July by spokesperson Ravina Shamdasani for the UN's Office of the High Commissioner for Human Rights.

 By 29 June, the Gaza Health Ministry updated Palestinian casualties it could document, namely, the number of deaths to 583 and the number of injuries to 4,186.